paulipa/sico-wiki/community/partner-corporations.md

 - PvP
 - Contact:

-## [Control Monkeys [CT.M.] currenlty inactive](/community/coalition-corporations/ctm)
-We are a new player friendly, High sec mercenary corporation,  with an aim to teach players how to become efficient fighters and to help them become rich through pvp.
-- Location: High Sec
-- Timezone: EU
-- High sec Wars
-- PvP
-- Contact:
 ## [Eve Rookies [EROOK]](/community/coalition-corporations/erook)
 EVE Rookies [EROOK] is a rookie incusion group dedicated to lowering the entry to incursions for those who have never flown incursions, lower skilled players and alphas.
 We always have a Praxis available to borrow so no need to bring your own ship to try it out!